Locations:

 • Infracardiac TAPVR: The connecting vertical vein comes from their liver and inferior vena cava.

 • Mixed TAPVR: A combination of veins from your baby’s lungs drain to more than one of the types mentioned above.
-This is the rarest form and the most difficult one to repair successfully.
+This is the rarest and most difficult form to repair successfully.

 Symptoms and Causes

-What are the symptoms of total anomalous pulmonary venous return?
+Symptoms of total anomalous pulmonary venous return may include:

 Symptoms of TAPVR usually appear very soon after birth.
 Babies have symptoms at birth if they have any narrowing where their lung veins connect to their hearts.
 But some babies don’t have symptoms for several weeks.